CENTERING PRAYER SERVICE

 The service begins with 30 minutes of Centering Prayer and closes with a brief passage or prayer.

 The service begins with 20 minutes of Centering Prayer, followed by four prayerful readings of a liturgical Scripture with periods of silence in between.
 The community is then invited to share their reflections.

 Join in praying for those in need.
 Submit your prayers online, live during the prayer circle, or in the prayer box.

-Note: The Sunday worship service is currently open for limited in-person attendance.
-Online sign-up in advance is required.
-Seating capacity is limited in order to allow for social distancing.
+Note: Sunday worship service is currently closed to in-person attendance due to Stage 4 COVID.
+Online sign-up will resume when Austin returns to Stage 3.
+Advance sign-up will be required and seating capacity will be limited in order to allow for social distancing.

 MIDWEEK CONTEMPLATIVE SERVICE